-As chair of the Guru Ram Das Project yoga charity, I work with a team of highly experienced and motivated yoga teachers and volunteers to provide Kundalini Yoga and meditation classes to people in particularly challenging circumstances such as homelessness, addiction, illness, disability, exclusion, etc. to improve the quality of physical, mental and spiritual wellbeing.
+As a trustee of the Guru Ram Das Project yoga charity, I work with a team of highly experienced and motivated yoga teachers and volunteers to provide Kundalini Yoga and meditation classes to people in particularly challenging circumstances such as homelessness, addiction, illness, disability, exclusion, etc. to improve the quality of physical, mental and spiritual wellbeing.

 I started practising Kundalini Yoga with Amrit Nam Sarovar in 2002 and have been teaching classes, workshops, retreats and trainings since 2003.
 From 2013 to 2020 I served as Minister for Sikh Dharma International.
 I studied classical Indian raag music with Ustad Surjit Singh Namdhari and play the rabaab and the guitar.
 In 2007, I started organizing pilgrimages to India, and since 2012, I taught numerous Japji Sahib workshops in Europe and the UK.
-I have a PhD in theoretical physics and live with my lovely and inspiring wife Shakta Kaur in Southall, West London, England.
+I have a PhD in theoretical physics and live with my lovely and inspiring wife Shakta Kaur in Slough, England.

 Articles from Sat Siri Singh

 Reflexions on Non-violence and the Depreciation of “Other” Religions